daniel-koehn/Theory-of-seismic-waves-II/05_2D_acoustic_FD_modelling/README.md

 ### [Lesson 6](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Theory-of-seismic-waves-II/tree/master/05_2D_acoustic_FD_modelling/6_fdac2d_marmousi_model_exercise.ipynb): Exercise: 2D acoustic FD modelling of the Marmousi-2 model

 Time for some "serious" FD modelling with the most widely used benchmark problem - the Marmousi-2 model.

+### [Lesson 7](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Theory-of-seismic-waves-II/tree/master/05_2D_acoustic_FD_modelling/7_fdac2d_sensitivity_kernels.ipynb): Computation of Sensitivity Kernels by 2D acoustic FD modelling

+Beside modelling of seismic surveys, our 2D acoustic FD code can be used as the core of a seismic full waveform inversion (FWI) approach based on sensitivity kernels.
+A very efficient implementation can be realized with frequency domain wavefields, which can be computed "on-the-fly" while FD time-looping via DFT.

 ## Copyright and License